Words by Tony Whitehead

 "As populations rise, there is a pressing need to build cheaper, safer and quicker — for housing it is a must"Kamran Moazami, WSP

-“With tall structures, for example, there is an issue with tolerances,” says Moazami.
+But if modular really can supply those benefits, why is it that for many it remains a fringe specialism, restricted to temporary classrooms or cheap homes in the desert?
+There are many reasons, from the economic to the technical: “With tall structures, for example, there is an issue with tolerances,” says Moazami.
 “Conventional construction gives you the luxury of being able to adjust as the building goes up and accumulated weight causes some movement.
 You can design modular systems to very tight tolerances — and the computer model might be perfect — but on site the reality is sometimes different.”
 There are also concerns over lack of expertise and the reluctance of potential adopters to invest in training.
 “You have to know how to put these things together, but not many people on site have experience of building with modular on any scale,”adds Moazami.

 Designing and kitting out a factory to make modules is another huge upfront and long-term investment.
 “You need a consistently high volume throughput to make it work economically,” says WSP director Jane Richards.
 The company discovered this for itself when working in the UK with student accommodation provider Unite to design a system that could provide accommodation blocks up to 14 storeys high.
 Modules featured a cold-rolled, light-gauge steel frame and were completely finished inside with en-suite facilities.
 “They even had beds and lampshades,” says Richards.
 “The idea was that the first person to open the door was the student who would live in it.”